Transgender rights in the United Kingdom: Legal rights

 Anti-discrimination measures protecting transgender people have existed in the UK since 1999, and were strengthened in the 2000s to include anti-harassment wording.
 Gender reassignment was included as a protected characteristic in the Equality Act 2010.
 With the 2013 introduction of same-sex marriage, it became possible for a spouse to legally change their gender without requiring a divorce in the UK, with the exception of Northern Ireland, where this became an option nearly a decade later on 13 January 2020.

-Since the late 2010s, the treatment of trans people in the UK has been an increasing source of controversy, particularly in regards to British news media.
+Starting in the late 2010s, the treatment of trans people in the UK became an increasing source of controversy, particularly in regards to British news media.
 The Council of Europe criticised what it described as a "baseless and concerning" level of transphobia gaining traction in British society.
 YouGov noted an "overall erosion in support towards transgender rights" among the general public by the early 2020s, and while Ipsos found that most Britons supported trans people getting protections for discrimination, support for gender-affirming healthcare in the UK was amongst the lowest of the 30 countries they studied.

 In July 2024, UK Prime Minister and Labour Party leader Keir Starmer stated that trans women should not have the right to use women-only spaces, even with a gender recognition certificate.
-He has also ruled out allowing trans people to self-ID.
-Starmer has also said he will continue the block on the Gender Recognition Reform Bill in Scotland.
-In December 2024, Starmer followed through on this by making the ban on puberty blockers to treat gender dysphoria in under-18s permanent on the basis of "independent expert advice that there is currently an unacceptable safety risk in the continued prescription of puberty blockers to children."
-Despite the assertion that puberty blockers are unsafe when prescribed to children, however, they remain available for the treatment of precocious puberty.
+He also ruled out allowing trans people to self-ID.
+Starmer also said he would continue the block on the Gender Recognition Reform Bill in Scotland.
+In December 2024, Starmer followed through on this by making the ban on puberty blockers to treat gender dysphoria in under-18s permanent on the basis of "independent expert advice that there is currently an unacceptable safety risk in the continued prescription of puberty blockers to children" due to, as Dr Hilary Cass concluded, "unproven benefits and significant risks".
+Despite the assertion that puberty blockers are unsafe when prescribed to children to treat gender dysphoria, they remain available for the treatment of precocious puberty in children.